Today’s post comes from Alexander Renaud, a Discovery Program Lead at Emily Provincial Park.

 Previous years have seen the instillation of turtle nest protection boxes, the collection of species data through a BioBlitz, and the design and creation of a new trail system.

-Last summer, we decided upon creating a pollinator garden!
+We decided upon creating a pollinator garden!

 Why create a pollinator garden?

 For almost a decade, our Discovery and maintenance staff at Emily have been working hard to have a positive ecological impact on the environment.

 It all started when staff noticed plants like Dog-strangling Vine, European Buckthorn, and Purple Loosestrife (once removed from the shores) causing havoc in the park once again.
 Removal of these invasive species is crucial to ensuring native plant species can thrive!

 These projects can take years to complete because the plants in question are fairly hardy and resilient.
 European Buckthorn in particular has been around in the park for decades and is incredibly difficult to remove.
 Simply cutting down the plant won’t do.
 It grows back with a vengeance!